Preparing for your appointment

 What qualifications do your physiotherapists have?

-Ascenti physiotherapists are recognised medical professionals who have completed a degree and hold a valid certificate with the Chartered Society of Physiotherapy (CSP).
+Ascenti physiotherapists are recognised medical professionals who have completed a degree are registered with the Health and Care Professions Council (HCPC).

 Is physiotherapy safe?

-We uphold the highest standards of safety and take our responsibilities as a healthcare provider seriously, which is why we are a trusted partner to more than 40 NHS organisations and 200 private businesses.
+We uphold the highest standards of safety and take our responsibilities as a healthcare provider seriously, which is why we are a trusted partner to 14 NHS integrated care boards and 400 private businesses.
 Learn more about quality and safety at Ascenti.

 How can I give feedback about my experience with Ascenti?